musman-uk/portfolio/independent-projects/quality-assurance-checkpoint/README.md

 ### 🌅 Afterword

 The two examples illustrate how quality assurance transforms bugs into opportunities for clarity and trust.
 Observing the behaviour, capturing the output, diagnosing the cause, writing the fix, and validating with tests demonstrates the discipline of systematic debugging.
-By documenting both the error and the resolution, the project shows that debugging is not only about making code run, but about making the reasoning behind the fix visible.
+By documenting both the error and the resolution, the project shows that debugging is not only about making code run but about making the reasoning behind the fix visible.
 This transparency builds confidence for reviewers, collaborators, and future maintainers, while reducing the chance of repeating the same mistakes.

 Quality assurance is a checkpoint, not an afterthought.
 It ensures that every piece of code contributes to a reliable system.
 By surfacing errors and resolving them with transparent tests, this project demonstrates how even small bugs can build confidence in the engineering process.
 The lessons extend beyond these examples.
 In larger systems the same cycle applies, even when bugs are more complex or traces harder to interpret.
 Quality assurance provides a structured way to move from failure to resolution, ensuring that fixes are both applied and explained.

 This project serves as both a demonstration and a template.
 It shows how intentional bugs can be used to teach, to document, and to reinforce systematic debugging as a cornerstone of professional software engineering.
-Above all, it frames quality assurance as a proactive discipline that builds trust in the systems we create.
+It also highlights how clarity in documentation and transparency in testing create a shared language between developers and reviewers.
+Above all, it frames quality assurance as a proactive discipline that strengthens trust in the systems we create and in the practices we follow.